epam/NGB/docs/md/user-guide/um-overview.md

 ROLE_SEG_MANAGER | Allows user to have access and control the SEG files and tracks

 ## Permissions
-The **Permissions** entity defines what actions with files and datasets are allowed to the user.
+The **Permissions** entity defines what actions with files and datasets are allowed to the user/user group(role).
 The permission settings are divided into the following options which can be combined:
 - Read
 - Write